Science Communication

 Photo credit: Andie Petkus Photography

-Pictured: handing a sample of Antarctic ice to a community participant.
+Pictured: handing a sample of Antarctic ice to a community member at the Corvallis farmers market.